Bringing home a new puppy is such an exciting time, so it's very easy to overlook essential preparations during all that excitement!

 As soon as he wakes, take him outside again to see if he wants to pee, then bring him inside and offer him some food.

 Bringing a puppy home may be exciting for you and your family, but it can be quite an upsetting and anxious time for a tiny pup.
-Everything will be so strange to him, so don't be surprised if he doesn't eat; he may need some time to adjust to his new surroundings and family.
+Everything will be strange to him, so don't be surprised if he doesn't eat; he may need time to adjust to his new surroundings and family.

 Important Note: If your pup fails to eat over the next few days, is sick, has prolonged diarrhoea, or generally seems unwell, don't hesitate to contact your vet; the sooner, the better.
 Your vet won't mind if it's a false alarm.
 It's better to be safe than sorry!

 Your puppy will almost certainly cry during his first night because he'll miss the warmth and comfort of his mother and litter-mates.
-This can be heartbreaking, especially if you don't know what to do for the best.
+This can be heart-breaking, especially if you don't know what to do for the best.

 What follows is a suggested new puppy care routine to help get him through his first night in his new home without too much trauma.

-If your puppy continues to cry for the next couple of nights and you know he's warm and comfortable, not ill, or in pain, you'll need to stand firm and leave him where he is; otherwise, he'll learn that when he cries, you'll always come to him.
+If your puppy continues to cry for the next couple of nights and you know he's warm and comfortable, not ill or in pain, you'll need to stand firm and leave him where he is; otherwise, he'll learn that when he cries, you'll always come to him.

 Believe me, just like with babies, that's a recipe for disaster!